Operating department practitioner: Titles

-As an entry level or continuous band 5 practitioner, the Operating Department Practitioner title is usually stylised as either RODP (registered operating department practitioner) or simply ODP.
+As an entry-level or continuous band 5 practitioner, the operating department practitioner title is usually stylised as either RODP (registered operating department practitioner) or simply ODP.
 With progression to a band 6/7 position, SODP (senior operating department practitioner) is commonly utilised.
 Band 8 ODP roles typically use the title of principle (PODP), manager, or any managerial variant.

-Historically, the title of Operating Department Assistant (ODA) was frequently used.
+Historically, the title of operating department assistant (ODA) was frequently used.
 The early 1990s saw an advancement of education and training, as a reflection the adoption of a practitioner title became more appropriate.
-The ODA designation after this time, fell out of common practice.
-However some ODPs who trained before this transition, continue to refer to themselves by their former title.
+The ODA designation after this time fell out of common practice.
+However, some ODPs who trained before this transition continue to refer to themselves by their former title.

 Areas of employment

-With advancements in training, demand for staffing and recognition for their skill sets.
-ODPs are increasingly being employed, in other areas found within a clinical setting.
-This however is not just limited to the hospital settings, where traditionally the role has flourished.
-The clinical environments where the ODP can operate are including but not limited to; Theatre departments, mobile theatres, ITU, cardiac ITU, endoscopy, interventional radiology, obstetric theatres, reproductive medicine, mental health clinics (ECT), A&E departments, clinical training departments, cardiac arrest and medical emergency teams, blood transfusion practitioners, hospital transfer teams, general practice practitioners, academic university staff, operational team management, research departments, cardiac catheter suites, pre-surgery clinics, armed forces, recovery units, vaccination and screening teams, vascular devices teams and clinics (hospital-based).
+With advancements in training, demand for staffing and recognition for their skill sets, ODPs are increasingly being employed in other areas found within a clinical setting.
+This however is not just limited to the hospital setting, where traditionally the role has flourished.
+The clinical environments where the ODP can operate are including but not limited to; Theatre departments, mobile theatres, ITU, cardiac ITU, endoscopy, interventional radiology, obstetric theatres, reproductive medicine, mental health clinics (ECT), A&E departments, clinical training departments, cardiac and medical emergency teams, blood transfusion practitioners, hospital transfer teams, general practice practitioners, academic university staff, operational team management, research departments, cardiac catheter suites, pre-surgery clinics, armed forces, recovery units, vaccination and screening teams, vascular device teams and clinics (hospital-based).